BuildMyDapp/vera-md/rent-collateral.md

 ## Step 1:-
 ### Web3 Function
- To lease the NFT we have `lease` function in smartcontract where we need to pass 5 given parameters.
+ To lease the NFT we have `lease` function in smart contract where we need to pass 5 given parameters.
 - ### lease (5 parameters):
 ```nftAddresses[]```,
 ```tokenIds[]```,